 After planting, add water to the container until it barely touches the base of the bulbs.
 Put the pot in a cool, bright location.
 Over the next two weeks, water sparingly, adding only enough water to maintain the same level.
 Once the bulbs start growing, you'll need to replenish the water more often, but keep the level below the base of the bulbs.

-If you prefer to grow your paperwhites in soil, use a standard container mix and keep the top of the bulbs above the soil surface.
+If you prefer to grow your paperwhites in a pot with soil, use a standard container mix and keep the top of the bulbs above the soil surface.
 Moisten the container mix before planting and then water sparingly until the bulbs have developed roots and are growing well.

 As the plants grow, turn the pot every few days to keep the foliage growing straight.
 Bright light and relatively cool temperatures (60-65°F) will help the plants grow quickly without getting too tall.
 If the stems get too tall to support themselves, you can encircle the foliage with ribbon or string.